Skip to Content

 Forecast Discussion

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the upper end of the "Moderate" range or possibly higher in parts of the El Paso and Midland-Odessa areas; the lower end of the "Moderate" range in parts of the Big Bend and Lubbock areas; and the upper end of the "Good" range in parts of the Amarillo, Dallas-Fort Worth, and Houston areas.
+Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the upper end of the "Moderate" range (or possibly higher) on the south sides of the Dallas-Fort Worth and San Antonio areas; the middle to upper end of the "Moderate" range in parts of the Amarillo, Austin, Brownsville-McAllen, Big Bend, El Paso, Houston, Lubbock, and Midland-Odessa areas; the lower end of the "Moderate" range in parts of the Bryan-College Station, Laredo, Tyler-Longview, and Waco-Killeen areas; and the upper end of the "Good" range in parts of the Beaumont-Port Arthur, Corpus Christi, and Victoria areas.

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower to middle of the "Moderate" range in parts of the El Paso area and the upper end of the "Good" range in parts of the Big Bend and Midland-Odessa areas.
+Light winds, warm to hot temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the upper end of the "Moderate" range in parts of the Beaumont-Port Arthur, Dallas-Fort Worth, Houston, and Tyler-Longview areas; the middle of the "Moderate" range in parts of the Amarillo, Austin, Big Bend, Bryan-College Station, El Paso, Lubbock, Midland-Odessa, San Antonio, and Waco-Killeen areas; and the upper end of the "Good" range in parts of the Brownsville-McAllen, Corpus Christi, Laredo, and Victoria areas.

-Slightly elevated urban fine particulate levels associated with light morning winds over portions of Far West Texas could be enough to raise the daily PM2.5 AQI to the lower to middle of the "Moderate" range in parts of the El Paso area.
-The daily PM10 AQI may reach the lower end of the "Good" range in parts of the El Paso area as well.
+Light morning winds and an overnight temperature inversion, limiting morning atmospheric mixing, followed by gusty afternoon conditions across portions of far West Texas may be enough to raise the overall daily PM2.5 AQI to the lower end of the "Moderate" range in parts of the El Paso area.

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the upper end of the "Good" range in parts of the Big Bend and El Paso areas.
+Warm to hot temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower to middle of the "Moderate" range in parts of the Amarillo, Dallas-Fort Worth, El Paso, Houston, Lubbock, and Midland-Odessa areas; and the upper end of the "Good" range in parts of the Austin, Beaumont-Port Arthur, Big Bend, Bryan-College Station, San Antonio, Tyler-Longview, and Waco-Killeen areas.

-This forecast was last updated at 10:25 AM on Thursday, April 18th and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
+This forecast was last updated at 1:30 PM on Sunday, May 19th and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
 Regardless of our forecast, we always recommend that each individual determine what level of activity they should conduct based on the actual local conditions.
 See the "Related Current Data" links below to monitor the latest actual conditions.

 Envelope icon for e-mail sign up Sign up for email updates